-On Memorial Day we did a 10K hike (kind of our nod to the Bolder Boulder 10K, only in a much quieter setting and minus about 55,000 people). 🙂
+Then on that Monday (Memorial Day) we did a 10K hike (kind of our nod to the Bolder Boulder 10K, only in a much quieter setting minus about 55,000 people). 🙂

 By Tuesday afternoon my arms started to swell around my elbows and biceps, I couldn’t straighten my arms and my fingers were starting to tingle like they were falling asleep.
 That was definitely no longer just your typical “delayed onset muscle soreness”.
 Yes, slight (I repeat slight) swelling can be normal, but my arms looked a bit misshapen.

-Now, I know medical professionals hate it when you Google your symptoms but I needed to know: Could I sit tight and wait it out with the help of some Advil or did I need to get to the ER?
+Now, I know medical professionals hate it when you Google your symptoms but I needed to know: Could I sit tight and wait it out or did I need to get to the ER?
 I was worried that I was experiencing rhabdomyolysis (aka rhabdo) or compartment syndrome.
 My symptoms were right on the money with both of those conditions, with the exception of dark urine.
 My urine was normal.

 Deep down I was scared, and because I know I have a tendency toward being an alarmist, I decided to hold off overnight.
 When I woke up there was no change so I called my doc first thing and they got me in mid-morning.